VoltDB/voltdb/tools/meshmonitor/README.md

    <NETWORKPORT> - optional               - network port used, default value = 12222

 ```
+Most customers run with the default HICCUPSIZE and LOGINTERVAL.

 Sample output for a nodes.txt that lists 3 nodes:
 prod1